-Murphy endorses Jiampetti for Atlantic County Clerk
+Murphy endorses Jiampetti for Atlantic County clerk

 Lucide is trying to force McGettigan to abandon the "county line," which gives candidates endorsed by the county committee the first line on primary ballots.
 Jiampetti has the county line in the primary, after being backed by the county committee at the Democratic convention last month.

-McGettigan has not commented, but other clerks not involved in the lawsuit have said New Jersey law would have to be changed removing the requirement that candidates be allowed to "bracket" together on ballots in order to achieve what the lawsuit seeks.
+McGettigan has not commented, but other clerks not involved in the lawsuit have said New Jersey law would have to be changed to remove the requirement that candidates be allowed to "bracket" together on ballots to achieve what the lawsuit seeks.

 Contact Michelle Brunetti Post: